suzyi/android/README.md

 + [android studio](https://developer.android.com/studio/) - [build your first app](https://developer.android.com/training/basics/firstapp/)
 + android NDK - native developer kit
 + SDK - software development kit

+To uninstall android studio completely from ubuntu, refer to [uninstall AS](http://simplecode.xyz/?p=87) or google for other method.
 ## project
 + task decription - You need to finish an APP, which can use camera to proceeding object-detection tasks, such counting and face recognition.